 Explanation for any standards areas checked "Needs Improvement" or "Non Existent".
-How the LEA plans to address their incorporation:
+How the LEA plans to address their incorporation?
+This narrative is empty.

 Modification and Accommodations

 Explain how planned instruction contains modifications and accommodations that allow all students at all mental and physical ability levels to access and master a rigorous standards aligned curriculum.